-Climate change regulation at each of the international, federal and provincial levels has the potential to significantly affect the future of the crude oil and natural gas industry in Canada.
+Climate change regulation at each of the international, federal and provincial levels has the potential to significantly affect the future of the crude oil, natural gas, and power industries in Canada.
 Any new laws and regulations (or additional requirements under existing laws and regulations) could have a material impact on the Company's operations and cash flow.